 The 3+1 program is an option on some of our degree plans that allows a student to apply to their chosen doctoral graduate program (e.g. vet school, med school, etc.) after completing 3 years of coursework at OSU.
 If accepted, the student then begins their doctoral program and upon completion of their first year, transfers those hours back to OSU to complete their Bachelor’s degree.
 If a student does not get accepted into their chosen program, they continue with OSU to complete degree requirements.
 The following majors have been approved for use: agribusiness, animal science pre-veterinary animal science, biochemistry and molecular biology, entomology, and natural resource ecology management.

-OSU Center for Veterinary Health Sciences Early Admission Program
+OSU College of Veterinary Medicine Early Admission Program

 Students accepted to this program agree to complete their bachelor's degree within four years (or less) along with all pre-veterinary required courses and maintain the designated 3.5 GPA each semester of their undergraduate career.
 Students who finish the Early Admission Program are provisionally guaranteed a seat in the Doctor of Veterinary Medicine (DVM) program once they have completed all requirements.